 Three sculptors are credited with its creation (Kristaq Rama, Muntaz Dhrami and Shaban Hadëri) and was dedicated in 1971.
 It’s 12 metres high and made of concrete.
 (Many of the monuments in Albania are made from concrete, more so than normal from my experience, and it will be interesting to see how they weather.)

 Engraved on the pedestal are the words “Lavdi e perjetshme deshmoreve te Atdheut” (“Eternal Glory to the Martyrs of the Fatherland”).

-(Other monumental sculptures by Kristaq Rama still to be seen are the Independence Monument in Vlorë and the statue of Musa Ulqinaku on the Durres waterfront.)
+Some of the other monumental sculptures by Kristaq Rama are the Independence Monument in Vlorë and the statue of Mujo Ulqinaku on the Durres waterfront.

 On the hill surrounding this plateau are the graves/monuments to 900 partisans.
 There’s a laurel leaf on all of them and the Communists have the addition of a star above that to show their political allegiance.

 At one time there was only one grave separated from the others, the one to Qemal Stafa after whom the National Stadium in the university area is named.
 He was one of the founding members of the Albanian Communist Party and leader of its youth section.
 He died in the war against the Italian Fascists at the age of 22 and May 5th, the anniversary of his death, is Martyrs’ Day, when, in Socialist times young children would go to the memorials throughout the country and place flowers on each grave as a sign of respect and also to remember that freedom doesn’t come without sacrifice.